First Britons receive Covid-19 vaccine, a landmark moment in the pandemic - Local News 8

 The UK has ordered 40 million doses of the vaccine, but only 800,000 shots will be available as part of the first wave that began on Tuesday.

+In England, the first wave of vaccinations will only be administered in hospitals.
+In Wales, all health boards today began administering the country’s 40,000 doses — they hope to have given more than 6,000 jabs by the end of the week.

-Keenan will have to go back for the second dose in three or four weeks’ time.
-According to the government’s guidance, each vaccinated person will receive a credit card-sized vaccination document with details of their next appointment.
-Seven to 10 days after the second dose, she should be protected against the virus.
+Keenan and the others will have to go back for the second dose in three or four weeks’ time.
+According to government guidance, each vaccinated person will be given a credit card-sized vaccination document with details of their next appointment.
+Seven to 10 days after the second dose, they should be protected against the virus.

+It is still unclear how long the immunity provided by the vaccine lasts for, or whether those who have had it can still transmit coronavirus to other people.

+More than half of British adults say they would trust a coronavirus vaccine that has been approved for use, according to a Savanta ComRes poll for CNN affiliate ITV News.

 UK Health Secretary Matt Hancock called the beginning of the vaccination program a “big moment in scientific endeavor” on Tuesday, saying that the vaccine “can start to heal this disease right across the world, and protect people everywhere.”

-Note: An earlier version of this story misspelled the name of vaccine recipient William Shakespeare.
-This has been corrected.